LinuxLibrary/agile-process/notes/README.md

 * Build multiple use cases to describe each action that a user will take in the new system.
 * Prototypes can be built to show the client what the end product will look like.

+**2. Design**

+Technical design requirements are prepared in this phase by lead development staff that can include architects and lead developers.
+The Business Requirements are used to define how the application will be written.
+Technical requirements will detail database tables to be added, new transactions to be defined, security processes and hardware and system requirements.